dadi/dustjs-helpers/README.md

 # DADI Dust.js helpers

-A collection of Dust.js helpers used on DADI+ projects.
+> A collection of Dust.js helpers used in DADI+ projects.

 ## Development